 Somathilake (2020) investigated advocate recommendation on stock investment decisions.
 He found that advocate recommendation influenced the individual investment decisions, but they do not much consider about accounting information.
-Riri et al (2020)effect advocate studied ofrecommendation on Stock Investment Decisions. found that advocate recommendation significantly positive affect stock investment decisions.

-that it strong influenced to invest in stocks.
+Riri et.al (2020) studied effect of advocate recommendation on Stock Investment Decisions.
+They found that advocate recommendation significantly positive affect stock investment decisions. that it strong influenced to invest in stocks.
 Riri et.al (2020) explored effect of Social Relevance on Stock Investment Decisions.
 They found that Social Relevance significantly positive affect Stock Decisions.